-[^] Varies by retirement date and/or hire or other effective date.
+$^{^{^{\}wedge}}$ Varies by retirement date and/or hire or other effective date.
 For SAEA the 3.0% multiplier applies to the first 20 years of service, 2.5% for the next 5 years and 1% thereafter.

-Summary of Benefit Provisions as of December 31, 2023
+Summary of Benefit Provisions as of December 31, 2024

-. .

 Eligibility Amount

-DEFERRED RE TIREMENT
+DEFERRED RETIREMENT

 10 or more years of service, benefit begins at age 60 (age 55 for MAPE if hired before 7/1/16); or with 25 or more years of service, benefit begins at age 55 (age 50 for MAPE if hired before 7/1/16).

 Computed as a regular retirement but based upon service and final average earnings at termination date.

-DUTY DEATH- IN-SERVICE
+DUTY DEATH-IN-SERVICE

 No age or service requirements.

 Payable upon expiration of workers compensation to the survivors of a member who died in the line of duty.
 Same amount that was paid by worker's compensation to widow, dependent widower, children under 18 and dependent parents.

-NON-DUTY DEAT TH-IN-SERVICE
+NON-DUTY DEATH-IN-SERVICE

 10 years of service.

 Computed as a regular retirement but actuarially reduced in accordance with a 100% joint and survivor election provided the member has an Option II election form on file with the Retirement Office.

-DUTY DIS ABILITY
+DUTY DISABILITY

 No age or service requirements.

 Computed as a regular retirement benefit.
 Upon termination of worker's compensation additional service credit is granted for period in receipt of worker's compensation and benefit is recomputed.
 Minimum benefit prior to voluntary retirement age is the greater of a) 15% of final average earnings, or b) an amount equal to worker's compensation benefit.

-NON-DUTY [DISABILITY
+NON-DUTY DISABILITY

 10 or more years of service.

 Same as a regular retirement, with a minimum benefit of 15% of final average earnings.

-MEMBER CON TRIBUTIONS
+MEMBER CONTRIBUTIONS

 None

-The Retirement System is closed to all new City employed es except for new employees of the MAPE
+The Retirement System is closed to all new City employees.

-employment group.

-Reported Financial Information at Market Value Year Ended December 31, 2023
+Reported Financial Information at Market Value Year Ended December 31, 2024